• Skip to primary navigation

 Mushrooms.
 Heat the remaining oil in the hot wok or pan.
 Add the mushrooms and cook for 2 minutes, stirring.

 Remaining Vegetables.
-Add the onions, carrots and cabbage.
+Add the peppers, onions, carrots and cabbage.
 Cook, stirring often, for 2 minutes to soften, or until the vegetables are softened to your preference.

 Add the garlic and stir fry for 1 minute.